TEAM-HL/T3A2-A/Readme.md

 ### Target audience

-The target audience are the players and coaches that use the tennis court as well as the admin staff who run the court.
+The target audience are the players and coaches that use the tennis court and the admin staff who run the court.

 ### Tech stack (explain what each part of the tech stack is doing)